mcknightlabs/rtmup/_posts/goal/2018-01-30-uwphotography.md

 **Problem 4: E-stabilization**

-Around day four, I discovered that the e-stabilization feature of the GH5 was causing severe distortion around the edges of some of my shots.
+Around day four, I discovered that the e-stabilization feature of the GH5 was causing severe distortion around the edges of some of my video shots.
 Turning this feature off solved the issue.

-**The end result**

-After eliminating the smudges, bubbles, and distortion, I finally started capturing some decent imagery.
-Photos below.
+**Housing maintenace**

+Along with solving the above problems, I also learned a bit about underwater camera housing maintenance.

+1. *Always rinse after using in saltwater*

+Washing the housing with freshwater as soon as you return from a dive is key.
+Often, your dive boat will have a camera "dunk tank."
+If it does not – as I encountered in the Galápagos several times – you need to have your own fresh water handy.
+In Ecuador, I brought a 3L jug of water for this purpose.

+After returning to my hotel, I would take the housing into the shower and thoroughly rinse it again.

+2. *Check your o-rings*

+The housing o-rings provide watertight seals around various housing components – e.g. the housing door.
+You have to make sure these are always properly greased and replace them when they crack.
+I used credit cards to remove them for inspection.
+Worked well.

 <div class="medium-frame">
 	<figure>